 This section describes in detail what an application should include.
-An applicant should anticipate that if it fails to submit an application that contains all of the specified elements, it may negatively affect the review of its application; and, should a decision be made to make an award, it may result in the inclusion of award conditions that preclude the recipient from accessing or using award funds until the recipient satisfies the conditions and OJP makes the funds available.
+An applicant should anticipate that failure to submit an application that contains all of the specified elements, may negatively affect the review of its application; and, should a decision be made to make an award, it may result in the inclusion of award conditions that preclude the recipient from accessing or using award funds until the recipient satisfies the conditions and OJP makes the funds available.

 Moreover, an applicant should anticipate that an application that OJP determines is nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that OVC has designated to be critical, will neither proceed to peer review, nor receive further consideration.
-For this solicitation, OVC has designated the following application elements as critical:
+For this solicitation, OVC has designated the following application elements as critical: Program Abstract, Program Narrative, Budget Detail Worksheet and Budget Narrative, and Resumes.
+An applicant may combine the Budget Narrative and the Budget Detail Worksheet in one document.
+However, if an applicant submits only one budget document, it must contain both narrative and detail information.
+Please review the "Note on File Names and File Types" under How To Apply to be sure applications are submitted in permitted formats.